smockle-archive/action-autolabel/README.md

 #### `owner`

-**Required** The owner of the repo containing the issue to autolabel.
+**Optional** The owner of the repo containing the issue to autolabel.
 This is a GitHub username if the repo is user-owned, or a GitHub org name if the repo is org-owned.
 For example, `owner: smockle`.
 By default, `owner` is the owner of the repo containing the workflow running `smockle/action-autolabel`.

 #### `repo`

-**Required** The name of the repo containing the issue to autolabel.
+**Optional** The name of the repo containing the issue to autolabel.
 For example, `repo: action-autolabel`.
 By default, `repo` is the repo containing the workflow running `smockle/action-autolabel`.

 ### Environment Variables